suryajeetlondhe/flutter_interview_questions/README.md

 Useful for static UI elements that don’t change dynamically. 🚀

 ---

-18) What are keys and why do we need them?
+18.What are keys and why do we need them?
+---
 🔹 What Are Keys?
     Keys are special identifiers used in Flutter to preserve the widget’s state when the widget tree is rebuilt.
 They help Flutter differentiate widgets, ensuring that the correct widget retains its data rather than being recreated.

 🔹 Why Do We Need Keys?
 1️⃣ Preserve Widget State — Without keys, Flutter might unnecessarily recreate widgets, losing important states like text input or animations.
 2️⃣ Optimize Performance — Helps Flutter reuse widgets instead of rebuilding them from scratch.
 3️⃣ Fix UI Issues in Lists — Prevents UI flickering or unexpected behavior when updating lists dynamically.

 🔹 Types of Keys in Flutter
 1️⃣ GlobalKey — Used for uniquely identifying widgets across the entire app.